-- (1) Exhibits; Filing and Substitution.
-All exhibits and other documents received in evidence on the trial of any cause must be filed at that time, but the court may, either then or by leave granted thereafter, upon notice, permit a copy of any such exhibit or other document to be filed or substituted in the files, in lieu of the original. - (A) Exhibit Files.
+(1) Exhibits; Filing and Substitution.
+All exhibits and other documents received in evidence on the trial of any cause must be filed at that time, but the court may, either then or by leave granted thereafter, upon notice, permit a copy of any such exhibit or other document to be filed or substituted in the files, in lieu of the original.

+- (A) Exhibit Files.
 The exhibits in all cases shall be kept by the clerk separate from the files of the case. - (B) Exhibits--Inspection.
 No exhibits shall be inspected in the clerk's office except in the presence of the clerk or one of his/her deputies. - (C) Original Court Record--Copies.
 No original court record shall be admitted as an exhibit, but a copy thereof may be so admitted. - (D) Cardboard Exhibits.
 Pictures and diagrams shall not be permanently affixed to large cardboards used for display.
-The clerk is permitted to remove pictures and diagrams from the cardboard for storage purposes. - (2) Unsuitable Materials as Exhibits.
-Whenever there is presented to the clerk for filing in a cause any document or other material that is deemed by the clerk to be improper or inappropriate for filing, the clerk shall affix his/her file mark thereto and may forthwith orally apply to the court for a determination of the propriety of filing the material presented.
-If the court determines that the document or material should not be made a part of the file, an order shall be entered to that effect and the material shall be retained by the clerk as an exhibit in the cause.
+The clerk is permitted to remove pictures and diagrams from the cardboard for storage purposes.

+(2) Inappropriate Materials for Filing.